lucychambers/techtohuman/_posts/articles/2016-10-23-tech_translation.md

 On the [about](http://techtohuman.com/about/) page of Tech to Human, tech translation is defined as:

-> Making technical topics more accessible.
-Commonly by eradicating jargon, finding analogies or demonstrating other ways of thinking about a problem.
+> Making technical topics more accessible and inviting by being deliberate about the language used to talk about them.

 I first understood how direly we were in need of more tech translators when I heard the below story from a contact in the UK government (we'll call him Barney).
 Barney was responsible for overseeing and commissioning digital products within the UK government.

 ***

-## Sliding Doors - Safe Spaces
+# What happens when we don't create inviting spaces to talk about tech

 At the end of a long day, Barney is approaching the office lift on the way home.
 As the doors part Barney steps in, relaxing slightly, happy to have found a moment's peace.
 The doors begin to close.